There is a picture that sits in a dusty album in my grandmother’s Florida home. It’s of a nearly 5-year-old version of me, circa 1979.

 My arms are stretched out horizontally from my shoulders and bent at the elbow, scarecrow style.

-On each bicep rests a large, colorful parrot with a death grip on my quivering arms.
+On each bicep rests a large, colorful parrot with a tight grip on my quivering arms.

 It is a photo-op from Busch Gardens.